-Finally, while the Steering Committee is still deliberating over recommendations about how to address the state's investments in affordability beyond the need to keep tuition prices in check within the VSC system Finally, it is clear that affordability is an issue that deserves additional attention by the legislature.
-This is needed to ensure that Even successful efforts by the VSC System to keep tuition increases in check, accomplished with the support of these state investments, should be complemented by additional state support targeted at closing gaps in the financial need of low-income Vermonters.
-Thus, the Select Committee recommends an additional infusion of state funds for VSAC's budget intended to help Vermont residents with the lowest incomes may have access to financial assistance to support their cover the costs of attendance at the postsecondary institution located in Vermont that best fits their educational needs.
+Finally, it is clear that affordability is an issue that deserves additional attention by the legislature.
+Even successful efforts by the VSC System to keep tuition increases in check, accomplished with the support of these state investments, should be complemented by additional state support targeted at closing gaps in the financial need of low-income Vermonters.
+Thus, the Select Committee recommends an additional infusion of state funds for VSAC's budget intended to help Vermont residents with the lowest incomes cover the costs of attendance at the postsecondary institution located in Vermont that best fits their educational needs.
 These funds support students attending VSC institutions, UVM, and private institutions in Vermont.
 But unlike VSAC's existing programs, these additional dollars should not be portable to institutions located in other states.
 Vermont's public institutions face enough competition for students that provide the bulk of their funding support without the state boosting competing institutions' ability to recruit Vermont residents, which coincidentally helps to worsen the demographic decline Vermont is experiencing.
 This will be needed even if the VSC institutions are able to improve their own affordability, and especially if they successfully transform in ways that reach new audiences of adult learners.